Swagat321/a01-html-and-css-Swagat321/README.md

 Once you are done with your webpage, please follow the following instructions to deploy it to GitHub pages:

-1. Create a local branch off of your main branch called `gh-pages`.
-2. Push said branch to the GitHub by running `git push -u origin gh-pages`
+1. Push your changes to GitHub
-3. Go to the `Pages` configuration tab, as instructed by the [GitHub website.](https://docs.github.com/en/pages/getting-started-with-github-pages/configuring-a-publishing-source-for-your-github-pages-site#publishing-from-a-branch).
+3. Go to `Settings` and select the `Pages` configuration tab, as instructed by the [GitHub website.](https://docs.github.com/en/pages/getting-started-with-github-pages/configuring-a-publishing-source-for-your-github-pages-site#publishing-from-a-branch).
-4. When choosing the branch for deploying, please choose the `gh-pages` branch you just deployed, and choose the `/root` folder.
+4. Under `Build and Deployment` and `Branch`, please choose the `main` branch, and choose the `/root` folder.
 5. And after a few minutes, you should see your website live!
 The link should follow the format: `https://comp426spring2024.github.io/a1-YOUR_REPO`.

-Please, do note that if you make changes to your `main` branch after deploying your `gh-pages` branch, you will have to merge your `main` into your `gh-pages` branch for the website to reflect thew updates.
+Pushing changes to your main branch will cause the contents of the site to automatically update.
+However, it may take a few minutes to do so (no need to generate a new link).

 ### 3. Turning In The Assignment